 FREE COMPUTER CLASSES FOR ADULTS, Wanakena Ranger School, 257 Ranger School Rd., 6:30-8 p.m.; ages 60 and over; class each Monday night through spring semester; taught by college volunteers; register: Chris Fobare at 386-4730.

 RED CROSS BLOOD DRIVE, Potsdam, 11:30 a.m.-4:30 p.m., SUNY Potsdam student union, 44 Pierrepont Ave.

 WATERCOLOR PAINTING CLASS, w/ Massena artist Vern Mauk; must have already signed up; 9 Old Farm Circle; two slots, 9-11 a.m. or 7-9 p.m.; high school ages and up, all experience levels welcome; bring own supplies; few loaner sets onhand for new painters; info 769-8691.

-HUMAN TRAFFICING PRESENTATION, Richard W. Miller Campus Center’s Kingston Theater, SUNY Canton; 5:30 p.m.; Harinda Vidanage, Ph.D., St. Lawrence University, will talk about cyber security and the rise of cyber crime.
+HUMAN TRAFFICKING PRESENTATION, Richard W. Miller Campus Center’s Kingston Theater, SUNY Canton; 5:30 p.m.; Geraldine Forbes, Ph.D., Distinguished Teaching Professor, SUNY Oswego, will present history of slavery, human trafficking in India.